Deepak24PHD0186/Disaster-tweets-classifier/README.md

 📈 Output
 Cleaned and preprocessed tweet text

 Tokenized sequences

 BERT-based classification model

 Confusion matrix and classification report with precision, recall, and F1 score

+## Results and Analysis

+### Results:
+The Naive Bayes model achieved an accuracy of 83% on the test data.
+The confusion matrix shows that the model performs well on Class A but struggles with Class B.

+### Analysis:
+The model performed well on the majority class, but its performance on the minority class could be improved.
+We plan to try different hyperparameters and other models, such as Logistic Regression, to improve performance.

 📎 Dependencies
 Make sure the following libraries are installed (included in requirements.txt):